-Prerequisites or corequisites: HC 101 with a grade of C or higher
+Prerequisites or corequisites: HC 101 (All courses must be completed with a grade of "C" or higher.)

 Students will observe and interpret at assigned medical facilities, participate in organized class discussions about their interpreting experiences and develop a personal philosophy of interpreting.
 Both classroom meetings and fieldwork are required for this class.
 2 hrs. lecture/wk.